GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 # BiNGS Bulk RNA-seq Pipeline
 A streamlined pipeline for bulk RNA-seq analysis (first release)

-Welcome to the BiNGS Bulk RNA-seq pipeline — a full workflow for downloading, preprocessing, and analyzing bulk RNA-seq data at the HPC cluster environment.
+Welcome to the BiNGS Bulk RNA-seq pipeline — a full workflow for downloading, preprocessing, and analyzing bulk RNA-seq data through minerva terminal.

 🖥️ How to Set Up on HPC
-Clone the repository:
+Clone the repository through terminal:

-bash
-Copy
-Edit
 cd /your/working/directory/
 git clone https://github.com/GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline.git
-Load the R module (R/4.2.0):

-bash
-Copy
-Edit
-ml R/4.2.0
-.libPaths() inside R scripts should be set to your cluster-specific R library paths.

 🔄 Pipeline Steps
-1. Data Download and Annotation Setup
-Prepare annotation files under supporting_files/annotation/.

-Supported organisms:

-Homo sapiens

-Mus musculus

-If multiple organisms exist, you will be asked to specify.

-2. Preprocessing
-Raw FASTQ data is processed externally (e.g., Salmon quantification).

-Processed data are compiled under data_rna/processed/compiled_data/.

-3. Clustering and Quality Control
-PCA plots colored by condition and batch.

-Distance heatmaps across samples.

-Batch effect correction (optional).

-Figures saved under figures/clustering/.

-4. Differential Expression Analysis
-Differential expression calculated with DESeq2.

-Volcano plots auto-generated.

-Results saved under analysis/differential_expression/.

-5. Functional Enrichment Analysis
-GSEA run against KEGG, Reactome, WikiPathways, and Hallmark gene sets.

-Saves:

-GSEA result tables (*_gsea_results.csv).

-Enrichment curves (per significant pathway).

-Top pathways barplots (NES scale; significant pathways asterisked and bolded).
+Running .sh scripts in terminal: bash /path/to/script/......sh

+Running .R scripts in terminal: ml R/4.2.0
+  R
+  source("/path/to/script/......R")

 🧹 Good Practices
-Always confirm R/4.2.0 modules are loaded.

-Ensure all input .fst and .csv files exist in compiled_data/.

-Use HPC batch submission when running heavy analyses.
+Don't change anything inside the scripts.
+Answer the questions in terminal and press enter.

 🔖 Metadata
+Make sure to fill all metadata columns with your dataset info.
+If your dataset is single-ended, file_path_2 and file_name_2 can be blank.

 Pipeline Owner	Gulay Bengu Ulukaya
 BiNGS Core	Tisch Cancer Institute, Mount Sinai

-📫 Questions?
+# 📫 Questions?
 Open an Issue please and I will get back to you ASAP.